|

 Getting a reflective collar for your pup is a must for camping safety.
 LED and reflective dog collars help keep our furry friends visible in low-light conditions around the campsite.

+We love taking evening walks around the campground with our dogs, but it gets pretty dark out there.
 A reflective collar makes your dog visible to other campers and helps us keep track of where our pup is hanging out near the campfire.

 Some reflective collars even come with LED lights that can flash or glow steadily.
+We’ve found these super helpful for late-night bathroom breaks.

+Make sure to pick the right size collar for your dog’s comfort and safety.
 For small dogs under 15 pounds, go for a 9-12 inch collar.
-Medium dogs between 20-35 pounds need 13-15 inches, while larger dogs over 40 pounds should have collars at least 15 inches long.
+Medium dogs between 20-35 pounds need 13-15 inches, and larger dogs over 40 pounds should have collars at least 15 inches long.

 BSEEN Light Up Dog Collars